33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 2. User-Generated Content Contest

 Incentivize your customers to create content featuring your product or service.
-Give them a specific creative brief, use a branded hashtag, and offer prizes that your audience actually wants.
+Give them a specific creative brief, use a branded hashtag, and offer prizes that your audience wants.

 When to use: Best for visually interesting products or services with passionate customers.
 Works when you need content at scale or when you want to show diverse use cases.
 E-commerce brands and consumer tech crush with this.